-If you're concerned about catching Lyme disease but don't want to go through the annoyance of scouring yourself from head to foot daily, checking for ticks, the logical choice is to try to keep Bambi away.
+If you're concerned about catching Lyme disease but don't want to go through the annoyance of scouring yourself from head to foot daily, checking for ticks, the logical choice is to try to keep Bambi and the accompanying ticks away.
 One way to achieve this is to stick with a landscape plan consisting of deer-proof plants–specimens that Bambi doesn't find appetizing.

 So you'd like to use deer-resistant plants, perhaps in a garden border that includes ornamental grasses?
 But you're looking for a landscape design plan in which to incorporate them effectively?
 The present page suggests and describes one possible landscape plan of deer-resistant ornamental grasses and other plants.

 The plants in this landscape plan are arranged along a fence to decorate a border area in a sunny area in your yard.
 The landscape plan I'm suggesting is composed of three rows, with the tallest plants (a shrub and tall ornamental grasses) in the back row.
 The shortest plants (groundcovers) will populate the front row of the landscape plan, while those of medium height will reside in the middle row.